 Preexposure immunization has long been recommended for people at high risk.
-However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 years old beginning at birth (see table Recommended Immunization Schedule for Ages 0–6 years).
+However, selective vaccination of high-risk groups in the US and other nonendemic areas has not substantially decreased the incidence of HBV infection; thus, vaccination is now recommended for all US residents ≤ 18 years old beginning at birth (see Centers for Disease Control and Prevention [CDC]: Child and Adolescent Immunization Schedule by Age).
 Universal worldwide vaccination is desirable but is too expensive to be feasible.

 Adults at high risk of HBV infection should be screened and vaccinated if they are not already immune or infected (see also the CDC's Adult Immunization Schedule).
 These high-risk groups include

 Men who have sex with men